Kickboxing: Dutch Kickboxing

+Freestyle Kickboxing

 International rules, or freestyle kickboxing (also known as Low Kick in the United States), contrast with full contact rules in that it also allows low kicks.
 The male kickboxers are bare-chested, wearing kickboxing trousers or shorts and protective gear, including mouth-guard, hand wraps, Boxing gloves, shin guards, and groin guard.
 The female kickboxers will wear a sports bra and chest protection in addition to the male clothing/protective gear.

 Notable fighters under international rules include Rick Roufus and Abraham Roqueñi.